AutoGIS-2017/Exercise-4/README.md

 ## Problem 3 (optional): How many people live under the dominance area of each shopping centers?

 Take advantage of the materials last week and find out how many people live under the dominance area of each shopping center.
+You should first [aggregate](http://geopandas.org/aggregation_with_dissolve.html) your dominance areas into a unified geometries using [`dissolve()`](http://geopandas.org/aggregation_with_dissolve.html#dissolve-example) -function in Geopandas.

 ## Answers

+Write your answers for (optional) problem 3 here.

 ## Hints